kanishk-jain-01/GeniusReads/tasks/prd-genius-reads.md

 20. CMD+K with selected text must navigate DIRECTLY to the active chat interface (bypassing chat list)
 21. CMD+L must toggle between the active chat interface and current reading position

-### Chat Management and Storage
+### Chat Management and Auto-Save
+22. The system must automatically save all chat messages as they are sent (no manual save required)
-22. The system must provide three options when ending a chat: Save, Save + Analyze, or Delete
+23. The system must provide two actions when managing a chat: "End" or "Analyze"
-23. The system must store chat conversations in local PostgreSQL database
+24. The system must store chat conversations in local PostgreSQL database with real-time persistence
-24. Save/Save+Analyze must make the chat inactive and return users to their exact reading position if accessed via CMD+K
+25. "End" must make the chat inactive and read-only, returning users to chat list or reading position
-25. Save+Analyze must additionally navigate to Knowledge tab and trigger LangGraph concept extraction
-26. The system must return users to chat list page if chat was accessed directly from Chat tab
-27. Delete must remove the chat entirely and return to appropriate previous location
+26. "Analyze" must end the chat session, trigger LangGraph concept extraction, and navigate to Knowledge tab
-28. The system must auto-save active chat drafts to prevent data loss
-29. The system must track active chat state and navigation history in the database
+27. The system must track active chat state and navigation history in the database
+28. The system must preserve all conversation history with proper analysis status tracking

 ### Knowledge Extraction and Analysis (Knowledge Tab)
-30. The system must use LangGraph to extract concepts from chat conversations when user chooses "Save + Analyze"
+29. The system must use LangGraph to extract concepts from chat conversations when user chooses "Analyze"
-31. The system must show real-time progress indicators during concept extraction process
+30. The system must show real-time progress indicators during concept extraction process
-32. The system must store extracted concepts with vector embeddings using pgvector extension
+31. The system must store extracted concepts with vector embeddings using pgvector extension
-33. The system must display concepts as categorized cards in the Knowledge tab
+32. The system must display concepts as categorized cards in the Knowledge tab
-34. The system must make concept cards clickable, leading to detailed pages showing source chats and book sections
+33. The system must make concept cards clickable, leading to detailed pages showing source chats and book sections
-35. The system must link concepts back to their source conversations and document locations
+34. The system must link concepts back to their source conversations and document locations
+35. The system must automatically navigate to Knowledge tab after successful analysis completion

 ### Data Persistence and Performance
 36. The system must use PostgreSQL for all data storage (no caching layer)